 17th Macao City Fringe Festival

-10-day festival has an exciting programme of cutting-edge 21st-century surprises from world-renowned contemporary artists.Participate in The Auction of Love Stories, a performance inviting the public to submit love stories for auction.
+The 10-day festival has an exciting programme of cutting-edge 21st-century surprises from world-renowned contemporary artists and creative crowd-sourcing such as the Auction of Love Stories, a performance inviting the public to submit love stories for auction.

 Procession of the Passion of the Lord God Jesus